Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

 ![Loading a plugin class](media/em-loading-plugin.png)

-The following figure describes how extension plugins implement new features in the Emulator Manager.
+The following figure describes how extension plugins implement new features in Emulator Manager.

 **Figure: Implementing a plugin class**